-The Terms and Conditions below apply to all consultancy work carried out by Cornwall Insight.
+These Terms and Conditions apply to all consultancy work carried out by Cornwall Insight.
 If you have any queries or concerns, please contact our Principal Consultant before placing your Purchase Order.

 Business Day: a day other than a Saturday, Sunday or public holiday in England when banks in London are open for business.

-Client: the person or firm who purchases Services from Cornwall Insight.
+Client: the person, firm or company who purchases Services from Cornwall Insight.

 Client Default: has the meaning set out in clause 4.2.

 Commencement Date: has the meaning set out in clause 2.2.

 Conditions: these terms and conditions as amended from time to time in accordance with clause 12.4.

 Contract: the contract between Cornwall Insight and the Client for the supply of Services in accordance with these Conditions.

 Control: shall be as defined in section 1124 of the Corporation Tax Act 2010, and the expression change of Control shall be construed accordingly.